AICPA-ADS/AuditData-API/README.md

 * Purchase Ledger and Accounts Payable
 * Inventory

+In addition the API's cover the definition of Users and Entities.
+These can be used across the different scope area's using consistent keys.

 The Working Group focused on developing and publishing the APIs, and promoting their adoption among auditees, ERP companies that work with them, and audit data extraction and analytics providers.

+The API does not cover Property Plant and Equipment or Payroll.

 ### Data Security
 The the API standard will not provide prescriptive guidance on security topics such as specific authentication/authorization schemes or in-transit data security, and will instead treat those as details to be chosen between implementing parties.
 The standard may address additional security concerns by providing implementation notes, as required.